abnerhong888/tutorials/git-commands.md

 ```
 ## -- git revert
 ```
-#Just revert to specific command id, didn't change any histroy
+#Just revert to specific commit id, didn't change any histroy
+# revert all changes to current file from the commit id
 git revert <ID>
 ```
 ## -- git clean